 Situated just a few hundred yards from Old Bury Hill Lake, Bonds Lake and Milton Lake were completed in 1990 since when extensive landscaping has been carried out.
-Already both waters have established a solid reputation for themelves and are equally as popular with anglers as the main Old Bury Hill lake.
+Both waters have established a solid reputation for themelves and are equally as popular with anglers as the main Old Bury Hill lake.

-Described as being a youngster's dream, holding plenty of carp to 8lbs as well as a good head of tench and roach, making it an ideal year-round fishery for both pleasure and club anglers.
+Described as being a youngster's dream, it holds plenty of carp to 8lbs as well as a good head of tench and roach, making it an ideal year-round fishery for both pleasure and club anglers.

 With a depth of between two and five feet, although slightly deeper in the centre, it is a straightforward water to float fish on either pole or waggler.
 Fishing close in can pay dividends as there is a shelf which runs to about two metres out and fish can often be found patrolling this.

-Situated directly behind the old lake alongside mature parkland, Bury Hill's new Temple Lake, which opened for angling in 2004, has far extending views over the surrounding countryside.
-Designed specifically for large specimen carp, the lake is four acres in size (1.6 hectares) and has four islands running down its centre dividing the two fishing banks.
+Situated directly behind Old Bury Hill Lake alongside mature parkland, Bury Hill's four acre Temple Lake is designed specifically for large specimen carp fishing and holds more than a dozen 30-pounders, at least two fish that are over 40lbs, an more than 90 20lb-plus pedigree English carp.
+The lake has four islands running down its centre which divide the two fishing banks.
 Hundreds of underwater features have been created on both the banks and islands creating fish holding points.